Laws, Regulations & Codes

 • Monitors will report all late arrivals and other infractions to the Tournament Director.

 Monitors are not expected to assist with technical difficulties but will do so to the best of their ability.
+They are not there to do the job of the Tournament DIrector.

 Penalties for Infractions